san-sei/documents/content/en/docs/administration/settings.md

     <img src="/images/vendor/Panel/add_admin_1.png">
 </p>

-**Note** that the users which you want to add must already be activated before becoming an admin.
-To activate a user take a look at licenses.
+**Note** that the user whom you want to promote to admin must have already activated their security key, i.e. their status must be Active.
+To activate a user, a license must be granted to the user.

 * After writing the new admins email, click on **Next**.